xonsh/xonsh/docs/aliases.rst

 .. _aliases:

 ********************
-Builtin Aliases
+Built-in Aliases
 ********************
-This page describes the xonsh builtin commands and aliases.
+This page describes the xonsh built-in commands and aliases.

 ``cd``
 ===================